 The first step in determining who owns or backs your mortgage is identifying your loan servicer.
 Again, the servicer might be the same company as the loan holder, but not always.

-Here are a few different ways to find out your loan servicer's identity.
+Here are a few ways to discover your loan servicer's identity.

 To find out who your loan servicer is, check your monthly mortgage billing statement.
 Your servicer is the company that sends you the bill for payment.